Purple gradient background with white spoon icon and text about physical symptoms of autistic burnout affecting coordination and sleep recovery

 The Recovery That Never Comes

 I get 8 hours of sleep.
 Nowhere near enough.
 My brain used so much physical energy keeping me safe—not tripping, remembering steps—that 8 hours barely touches the deficit.
-Takes 3-4 days to recover enough spoons to function at work.
+Takes 3-4 days to recover enough energy to function at work.
 Running gets cancelled.

 Why I Built Spoons